tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 ### Negative

-- Breaking change to Evidence interface and thus evidence
+- Changes the `Evidence` interface and thus is a block breaking change
+- Changes the ABCI `Evidence` and is thus a ABCI breaking change
 - Unable to query evidence for address / time without evidence pool

 ### Neutral

-- Doesn't break the ABCI Evidence struct

 ## References